 What is certain is that your pet will need to be treated as a matter of urgency.
 This means that it’s advisable to open a pet insurance policy before having your cat vaccinated.

 FISS remains rare.
 The journal Acta Veterinaria Scandinavica claims that instances remain as low as 1 in 10,000.
 All the same, be vigilant about observing any symptoms.

 It’s rare, but it’s possible for a cat to have an allergic reaction to a vaccination.
 Cats can be allergic to anything.
 They could even react to the rubber gloves that your vet wears to administer the vaccine.

 An allergic reaction is more concerning than a typical reaction to a vaccine.
 Signs that your cat is allergic to the vaccination include:

 - Swelling around the face, eyes, mouth, and neck

 - A sharp drop in body temperature, especially around the tail and paws

 - Low blood pressure and decreased heart rate

 - Seizures and collapse

-These reactions will typically be treated with steroids or antihistamines.
-These will be designed to reverse the impact of the allergy.
+These reactions will be treated with steroids or antihistamines.
+These reduce the ill-effects of the allergy.
 In more severe cases, your cat may require intravenous fluids and further observation.